meghanayalla/task/README.md

 ﻿## Car Rental GET API

 It is a flask based search API that fetches the data of top 3 cars nearest to the user's location.
 It uses the data stored in a MongoDB database.
-We have used  cloud based database named MongoDB  Atlas for ease of usage and easy deployment across systems.
+I have used  cloud based database named MongoDB  Atlas for ease of usage and easy deployment across systems.

 ### Technologies Used